-Earlier this month, Commuting Solutions completed the open comment period for the SH 119 First and Final Mile Study Draft Report.
+Earlier this month, Commuting Solutions completed the open comment period for the CO 119 First and Final Mile Study Draft Report.

 The First and Final Mile Study discusses recommendations for SH 119 between Longmont and Boulder, and will consider how the stations vary across the corridor, bicycle and pedestrian connections, wayfinding signage, shared parking, microtransit and Transportation Demand Management strategies.

 The City of Longmont is moving forward on the Coffman Street Busway project with the technical evaluation of four alternatives.

 The City of Longmont Coffman Street Busway project will transform Coffman Street into a multimodal street and be safe for all users.
 There will be wider sidewalks, protected bike lanes, on-street parking, one travel lane running in both directions and a center-running bus lane.

 The next step is to evaluate four alternatives against specific criteria based on the project’s Guiding Principles.
 The project team will aim to pare down the alternatives to one or two preferred options to share with the public this summer.

 The result would determine one option to move forward with the final design in early 2022, and construction to be completed in 2023.

 At the same time, the City of Longmont will be finalizing the Regional Transportation District’s (RTD) Infrastructure Master Plan (IMP) and completing an Intergovernmental Agreement (IGA) between the City of Longmont and RTD on the 1st and Main Transit Hub.